 The CA49 features Kawai’s Grand Feel Compact wooden keyboard action.
-As depicted, the key is a very long wooden stick, and more importantly, there it has little balance pins in the middle that is the same as the keys on an acoustic grand piano.
-This means the key is pivoting on the balance pin, hence it creates a seesaw-type mechanism.
+As depicted, the key is a very long wooden stick, and more importantly, it has little balance pins in the middle that are the same as the keys on an acoustic grand piano.
+This means the key pivots on the balance pin, creating a seesaw-type mechanism.

 Additionally, the tri-sensor system controls the weighted hammer.
-Along with the long wooden keys, the player gets more control and more leverage that allowing a enhanced expressive play experience, especially for a very delicate and gentle touch.
+Along with the long wooden keys, the player gets more control and more leverage, allowing an enhanced expressive play experience, especially for a very delicate and gentle touch.

 Kawai CA49 provides dual (layering) and duet (four hands) modes.

 It offers two layers of different sounds.
-You can combine the tone with a harpschord, electric piano, strings, or any voice you like.
+You can combine the tone with a harpsichord, electric piano, strings, or any voice you like.

 In dual mode, you can mix or layer any two sounds you want together.
 For example, you have the sound of the piano and the string ensemble mixed together in every single key.
 You can play an orchestra.
 This is really a lot of fun.
 Additionally, you can adjust the main and layered sound volume balance individually.

-This is also known as four hand mode.
+This is also known as the four-hand mode.
 It splits the piano into two sections.
 This is the best option for student/teacher experience.